MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-language-detection.md

 ## Use in Microsoft Power Automate

-If you want to use this prebuilt model in Microsoft Power Automate, you can find more information in [Use language detection model in Microsoft Power Automate](flow-language-detection.md).
+If you want to use this prebuilt model in Power Automate, you can find more information in [Use language detection model in Power Automate](flow-language-detection.md).

 ## Supported language and data format